jawah/niquests/docs/user/quickstart.rst

 - **Pool sizing, HTTP version toggles, and multiplexing settings** are silently ignored, the browser manages its own connection pool.
 - **No redirection history** accessible through the heavy browser sandbox.
 - **Disable autoredirect** isn't supported due to above. (intermediaries requests are 'opaque', so we can't build a response object with them).
+- **Proxies** aren't allowed because, well(...) the browser need to be configured, and those settings are nowhere near accessible through WASM/JS.
 - **pre_send and early_response** hooks are silently ignored.
+- **extras** such as socks, ocsp, speedups, zstd can't be installed/aren't used in WASM.

 That's a lot of thing missing!
 But you are now informed.